tonytettinger/FSND-capstone/README.md

 - Testing: Comprehensive RBAC and error handling has been implemented as part of the test-driven development process.
 - Documentation: Setup instructions and endpoints has been documented.
 - Deployment: The final code is deployed on Heroku and tests can be run agains its database.

+This project is for a movie agency which has movies and actors listed in its database.
+There are two roles, Casting Assistant and Casting Director.
+For viewing the list of movies and actors in the database the user shoul be logged with the Casting Assistant role.
+To add, delete and modify movies the role of the user has to be Casting Director.

 ## Setup and dependencies